pydio/cells/README.md

 The following elements are required to compile and run pydio on your machine

- - Go language v1.10 or higher
+ - Go language v1.10 or higher (with a [correctly configured](https://golang.org/doc/install#testing) Go toolchain),
- - MySQL database 5.6 or higher (or MariaDB equivalent)
+ - MySQL database 5.6 or higher (or MariaDB equivalent),
  - [Frontend] For running the PHP frontend, PHP-FPM is required as well (see pydio/cells-front repository).